nelson137/mucs/README.md

     read -s p; printf "$p" | md5sum

-This command will wait for you to type the new password and hit Enter.
-It will print out the new password's md5 hash-digest so that you can copy it into the config.
+The command will wait for you to type the new password and hit Enter.
+The md5 message-digest of the new password will be printed out so that you can copy it into the config.

 ### Admin Dump Command